BSidesSF/bsidessf.github.io/_pages/cfp.md

 **Important Dates**
 - August 30, 2021 – Call for submissions opens
 - September 20, 2021 – Papers and Workshop proposals for early-bird consideration due
-- October 4, 2021 – First round speakers and trainers notified
+- October 4, 2021 – First round presenters and trainers notified
 - October 11, 2021 – Final due date for all submissions, rolling notifications begin
 - November 15, 2021 – All notifications, including waitlist, sent
-- December 6, 2021 – Participation confirmed by speakers and details finalized
+- December 6, 2021 – Participation confirmed by presenters and details finalized
 - February 5-7, 2022 – BSidesSF 2022

 # What You Need
-- Speaker name(s) and contact information
+- Presenter name(s) and contact information
 - Bio(s)
 - Submission Title
-- Abstract – Limited to 200 words
+- Abstract – Limited to 300 words (your "Elevator Pitch" for the talk)
-- Detailed Outline and Key Takeaways – Tell us more details about your presentation and why people will want to attend.
+- Talk Description – A detailed outline and the key takeaways for your presentation.
+Tell us more details about your presentation and why people will want to attend.
 These details will help us make an informed decision about your submission.
 - T-shirt size(s)
 - Are you interested in working with a program committee member for a dry run?
-- Would you like to donate your speaker gift to one of our charities?
+- Would you like to donate your presenter gift to one of our charities?
 - Scheduling preferences

 # Submit to the CFP